In this tutorial, you will learn how to how to change the background color in Photoshop (fast & easy)!

 Set the View option as Black & White so you can easily see the contrast between the background and the subject.

-Then, use the Global Refinements’ Smooth and Contrast slider to improve the edges of the selection.
+Then, use the Global Refinements’ Smooth and Contrast slider to improve the selection’s edges.

 Refine the hair with Select and Mask